jo3kim/Capstone-Project/Cleaning2Ways_README.md

 ### Used data set starting with trip_22_02

 ### Column Selection
-For this project, it was important to select only the necessary columns, to make it easier to skip cleaning processes.
+For this project, it was important to select only the necessary columns, to make it easier for the cleaning processes.
 These columns were selected for the project:
   * `ride_id`
   * `rideable_type`
   * `started_at`